vysokeskoly/image-api/README.md

 | Get       | `/image/:fileName`    | GET       |
 | Delete    | `/image/:fileName`    | DELETE    |
 | List all  | `/list/`              | GET       |

+All routes has optional parameter `?namespace=...` which will be used as _sub directory_ in your storage path.